KokonautInc/GardenLite/README.md

 # Assembly Instructions

 - You will need to order your own PCB (eg. JLCPCB, OSHPark, or SeeedStudio).
-You may order the bare boards or have them assembled (the assembly file is included)
+You may order the bare boards or have them assembled (refer to the assembly file)
 - You will also need to order a NodeMCU and GY-BME280 Breakout (eg. Amazon, AliExpress, Bangood)
 - (TODO) Arduino Upload Instructions